WavyWalk/front-model/README.md

 saveFunkyUser: (options?: RequestOptions) => Promise<User>

 beforeSaveFunkyUserRequest(options: RequestOptions) {
-    // !!! the params !!! on options object is the request payload, whatever you put there will be treated as such. options.params = this.getPureProperties()
+    // !!! the payload !!! on options object is the request payload, whatever you put there will be treated as such. options.payload = this.serialize()
-    options.params["isFunky"] = true
-    options.serializeAsForm = true
+    options.payload["isFunky"] = true
-    // do ANY thing that only allowed on xhr object
+    options.serializeAsForm = true // will transform payload to encoded form, (by default it's always serialized to json with json content type) options.headers = {'x-auth-token': CurrentUser.instance.getToken()}
 }

 afterSaveFunkyUserRequest(options: RequestOptions) {
-    let response = await options.rootPromise
-    let funkyUser = new User(response)
+    let response = await options.rootPromise  // by default response will be a promisified parsed json data (unless you set `yieldRawResponse: true` in before options.) let funkyUser = new User(response)
     funkyUser.validate()
     funkyUser.doSomeFunkyStuff()